-I love cheesy scalloped potatoes.
-The creamy cheese sauce gives the dish a richness that is so delicious.
-Chives and nutmeg are the secret ingredients to complete the flavor profile.
+These cheesy scalloped potatoes are a perfect fall side dish.
+The creamy cheese sauce gives the potatoes a richness that is so delicious.

 Every time I serve this recipe, it disappears quickly.
 And if you do happen to have any left, it is great heated up later and even tastes good cold.

-The recipe for cheesy scalloped potatoes is easy to do.
-Just make your sauce first and then layer the ingredients lasagna style and top with cheese.
+This recipe for cheesy scalloped potatoes is surprisingly easy to make.
+Once you make an easy cheese sauce, all you have to do is layer the ingredients (like you would with a lasagna) and top with more cheese.

-Preheat the oven to 350 º (F).
+Start by preheating the oven to 350ºF (180ºC).
 Melt the butter and olive oil in a medium saucepan over medium heat, then add the diced onion and cook until soft.

 Stir in the garlic and cook another minute or so.
 Than stir in the flour and mix well.
-It will act as a roux.
-(See tips for making several types of roux here.)
+It will act as the base of a roux.

 Add the milk, heavy cream and stir over medium heat until it began to bubble and thicken.